marklishman/colors-microservices/cyan/README.md

 # WebFlux

-We can of course also use `WebClient` with WebFlux.
+We can of course use `WebClient` with WebFlux.

 For example, a get

 ~~~java
 final Flux<User> users = whiteWebClient